-A lucky and too few of period house dwellers have shutter boxes to the sides of their bay sash windows.
-We often find that the shutters are either missing or worn out but remaking period shutters in Douglas Fir or heartwood pine with traditional floating panels and ovolo moldings is becoming quite a popular request.
-Even if your period house wasn’t built with interior wooden shutters in mind they can fitted to a high specification as there is usually space enough to the sides of bay windows to accommodate them when they’re open, either laying concertina against the wall or we can make boxes for them to close into.
-We even have a customer who appreciates the merits of shutters so much that he’s requiring shutters even though due to a shortage of vertical wall space they’ll partly cover his windows when open.
+A lucky and too few period house dwellers have shutter boxes to the sides of their bay sash windows.
+We often find that the shutters are either missing or worn out but remaking period shutters in Poplar or heartwood pine with traditional floating panels and ovolo moldings is becoming quite a popular request.
+Even if your period house wasn’t built with interior wooden shutters in mind they can fitted to a high specification as there is usually space enough to the sides of bay windows to accommodate them when they’re open, either laying concertina against the wall or we can make shutter boxes for them to close into.

 Traditional wooden shutters don’t just look and feel great, they are really practical too.
 A study by the Caledonia University in 2006 showed that thermal properties of solid panel shutters when closed over a single glazed window is actually on par with double glazing!

 Obviously having your timber casement or sash windows double glazed and weather proofed is fairly crucial because you won’t have the shutters closed all the time but it’s good to know that as the night draws in you’ll have that additional feature.

 In the Georgian period of gas or candle lamps shutters used to reach almost to the top of the window, leaving a light gap of about ten inches.
 This isn’t necessary today so we make them to reach up and cover the entire window providing you with complete privacy and added insulation.